 All pets entering Spain must be microchipped and vaccinated.
 Read more below for specific details and requirements.

 How to start the process of moving your pet to Spain

 Each pet shall be identified by means of a microchip.
 No other form of identification is acceptable.
 The microchip used should comply with ISO Standard 11784 or Annex A to ISO standard 11785.
 Germany currently accepts AVID 9 and AVID 10 in addition to ISO.
 The microchip must be implanted before the rabies vaccine is administered.

 All pets must have an original Rabies Certificate signed by the vet.
-The rabies vaccine must be at least 21 days old at the time of the final health exam.
+The Rabies vaccine must be at least 21 days old at the time of the final health exam and endorsement.